civio/medicamentalia/_articles/vaccines/prices.en.md

 In some other instances, manufacturers offer **different packaging** to GAVI and the Fund, thus avoiding having to lower prices for all of Latin America.
 As an example, Sanofi sells GAVI a box of ten polio vaccine doses for €0.75 a dose, the lowest price in the world.
 But the PAHO Fund is not offered this presentation, only the one- and five-doses packages, where prices per dose are higher, and matching what Unicef would pay.

-{% include vaccines/prices-scatterplot.es.html id="organizations" title="Precio organizaciones" legend=true %}
+{% include vaccines/prices-scatterplot.es.html id="organizations" title="Per dose prices paid by organisations" legend=true %}

 For the countries participating in the Revolving Fund there is an extra benefit, beyond the price reduction: "I don't have to handle money.
 The Government pays PAHO, and they bring me the vaccines.
 In terms of corruption, I feel I'm bullet-proof," celebrates Eduardo Suárez, director of the immunization program of the Ministry of Health of El Salvador, which adds: "This positive experience that Latin America has had should be transmitted to other regions."
 Although there have been other attempts to set up joint purchasing systems across the world, none has been as fruitful and has had the weight of the Fund or GAVI.
 In 2014, the European Commission [approved](http://europa.eu/rapid/press-release_IP-14-418_en.htm) an agreement for the joint purchase of vaccines and other medical products. **It has never been used**.